anitagraser/lab/manual.md

 * Download and install [VSCode](https://code.visualstudio.com) as a development environment that integrates with Git, conda, Jupyter, et al.
    * Install the Python and Jupyter extensions
 * Download and install [QGIS](https://qgis.org/de/site/forusers/download.html) as a user-friendly GUI for spatial data visualization and analysis
-* Check out the GitLab repository your supervisor invited you to
+* Check out the GitLab/GitHub repository your supervisor invited you to
+* For Github: download and install [GitHub Desktop](https://desktop.github.com)
-* Set up the Python environment specified in your GitLab repo (if available)
+* Set up the Python environment specified in your GitLab/GitHub repo (if available)

 ## Coding standards